top of page

 Trails in Stateline Woods vary in terms of types and levels of stress, allowing Margot to choose one that can build her capacity without too much stress

-ASCENT uses simple, reliable, and meaningful ratings that will evolve and expand over time
+Uses simple, reliable, and meaningful ratings that will be validated through research

 This rating system is anchored in features recognized as important to people with disabilities (e.g., Running & Cross-Grades, Width, Surface, and Obstacles).